 The reason why I made the trip was to see if I could find evidence as to the steps MakeShaper was taking to ensure that we could trust their products in our printers.
 I came away feeling that they are striving to be the manufacturer of THE most reliable filament available.

 The comprehensive testing is there.
 In fact, the level of testing is so much higher than the industry norm that I cannot even write about it in detail.

 The construction is there.
 Every cartridge contains a bag of moisture protection INSIDEthe cartridge for continuous protection.
 The moisture protection bags are much heavier for additional storage protection.

 The price is there.
-Currently a 2nd Gen Cartridge is just $25 with free shipping for orders over $50.
+Currently, a 2nd Gen Cartridge is just $25 with free shipping on orders over $50.